nephio-project/docs/content/en/docs/porch/package-orchestration.md

   The *package cache* enables both local caching, as well as the abstract manipulation of packages and their contents, irrespective of the underlying storage mechanism, such as Git, or OCI.
 * The *repository adapters* for Git and OCI
-  The *repository adapters* implement the specific logic of interacting with those types of package repositories.
+  The *repository adapters* for Git and OCI implement the specific logic of interacting with those types of package repositories.
 * The *function runtime*
   The *function runtime* implements support for evaluating the [kpt functions][functions] and the